obi-ontology/obi-ontology.org/docs/data-categorical.md

 This allows a reasoner to raise the unsatisfiable alarm when an instance of `E-coli K antigen value specification`  `has specified value` 'K17a'.

-One can potentially leave the `has specified value` axiom out, in which case validation enforcement would need to occur outside the OWL reasoning context.
+One can potentially leave the classes `has specified value` axiom out, in which case validation enforcement would need to occur outside the OWL reasoning context.
+(This is especially true if the computation load of validation by reasoner is too high.)

-Note that in the past OBI used/tried [`categorical measurement datum`](http://purl.obolibrary.org/obo/OBI_0000938){:target="_blank"} for enumerating categorical choices, with a [`has category label`](http://purl.obolibrary.org/obo/OBI_0000999){:target="_blank"} object property that linked to a set or class of permissible terms (as shown in OBI's existing `handedness value specification` example).
-This class and relation is being discouraged in favour of the categorical value specification approach.
+Note that in the past OBI used/tried [`categorical measurement datum`](http://purl.obolibrary.org/obo/OBI_0000938){:target="_blank"} for enumerating categorical choices, with a [`has category label`](http://purl.obolibrary.org/obo/OBI_0000999){:target="_blank"} object property (see OBI's existing `handedness value specification` example), but this class and relation is being discouraged.

 ### Ordinal Variables

 OBI does not currently have a recommendation about how to define an ordered categorical variable.
-A ranking data property for each choice could be used; or potentially previous/next relations could be established between choices. x
+A ranking data property for each choice could be used; or potentially previous/next relations could be established between choices.

 ## "Other" values

-???
+A qualitative survey question may canvass users for an open-ended response if the given selections are inadequate or should be elaborated on.
+OBI would require a separate string value specification to capture this input.

 ## Other approaches

-Other ontologies might promote the use of their own **object properties**, which we shy away from adopting for these [reasons](https://ddooley.github.io/docs/vs-vs-dp/).
+Other ontologies might use their own **object properties**, which OBI avoids (see [reasons](https://ddooley.github.io/docs/data-properties/)).

 <img align="right" src="/assets/images/docs/data_john_sex_op.png">

 Here `has phenotypic sex` would be an object property - a subclass of `has quality` - existing between a BFO independent continuent entity (the bearer) and a specifically dependent continuent that is about an organism's sexuality.
 The quality is represented as a categorical value.
 The range of `has phenotypic sex` can be constrained to PATO `phenotypic sex`.

 Other ontologies may allow a string value (or number code) via a specially defined **data property**, a variant on `has specified value`.
-One could add a regular expression to validate a string to match possible values of a categorical variable as in above H antigen example.
+One could add a regular expression to validate a string to match possible values of a categorical variable as in above E-coli K antigen example.

 <img align="right" src="/assets/images/docs/data_john_sex_dp.png">

-Here "has phenotypic sex" is a data property existing between a BFO independent continuent entity (a physical organism) and a string literal code representing its sexuality.
-For any kind of axioms to work reliably with these values, the literals must be normalized to categorical values of sexuality.
+Here `has phenotypic sex` is a data property existing between a BFO independent continuent entity (a physical organism) and a string literal code representing its sexuality.
+For axioms to work reliably with these values, the literals must be normalized to categorical values of sexuality.